hadim/bain/README.md

 **NOTE: Work In Progress.**

 If you want to monitor the LiPo battery level, you need to add some connections to your circuit as below.
-For this you need the follozing:
+For this you need the following parts:

 - 1 x 10kΩ resistor
 - 1 x 48kΩ resistor